einarwh/experiments-in-powerblog/content/blog/2025/04/28/sociotechnical-api-patterns.md

 ### Consumer-provider relationship

 On the two sides of the API divide we find the provider and the consumer(s) of the API.
+To investigate the dynamics between the two parties, let's start with a basic question.
 How important is the API to them?

 For the API provider, the answer can range from main focus (the team exists primarily to provide the API) to nuisance (the team has been instructed to provide an API to another team), with the middle ground being something like a side hustle.
 This is typically mirrored by the amount of resources available both for the initial development of the API and for its subsequent upkeep and evolution.
 For the API consumer, it can range from essential to optional.